os-lecture/2023S-os-lectures/lec5/p3-labs.md

 ![bg right:50% 100%](figs/addr-space-os-detail.png)

 ---
-#### Springboard page
+#### trampoline page
-- The virtual address of the springboard Trampoline page of the application and the kernel is the same and mapped to the same physical page
+- The virtual address of the trampoline page of the application and the kernel is the same and mapped to the same physical page
 - Placed is the execution code in ``trap.S``
 <!-- - But user mode cannot access this memory area
-- When an exception/interrupt occurs, it will jump to the ``_all_traps`` entry of the springboard page
+- When an exception/interrupt occurs, it will jump to the ``_all_traps`` entry of the trampoline page
 - and after switching page tables, continue execution smoothly -->

 ![bg right:55% 100%](figs/trampoline.png)